vlordier/kanban-mcp/README.md

       - `taskId` (string): The ID of the task to move
       - `targetColumnId` (string): The ID of the column to move the task to
       - `reason` (string, optional): The reason for moving the task
-  - Move the task to the specified column if the WIP limit allows.

 - **delete-task**
   - Delete a task.
   - Input:
       - `taskId` (string): The ID of the task to delete
-  - Delete the task from the board.

 - **get-board-info**
   - Get the full info of a kanban board, including columns and tasks.